Looking to increase your Business Logistics?

 Let us explain to you how this works.

-Make sure you have this option ON if you want to use the power-up.
+Finally, in Order Group Settings, you need to change this option to ON if you want to use the power-up.

 These 2 are the triggers, this means the new delivery configuration that you’ve made will only happen if any of these 2 statuses are selected on each order.